Medical expert of the article

 Medicines for barbiturate poisoning

-Vitamins in case of poisoning with barbiturates are administered intramuscularly:
+Vitamins for barbiturate poisoning are administered intramuscularly:

 - vitamin B 1 and B 6 in the form of 5% solutions, 6-8 ml;

-- vitamin C in the form of a 5% solution of 5-10 ml;
+- vitamin C in the form of a 5% solution, 5-10 ml;

 Physiotherapy treatment

-The basic methods of physiotherapy include:
+Basic methods of physiotherapy include:

-- balneotherapy (mineral water intake, mud wraps);
+- balneotherapy (drinking mineral waters, mud wraps);

 - tumor processes;